hospitalsistersofstfrancis_vfdwcmvrnxfzeja9/Hospital_Sisters_of_St_Francis.js

 Story in Stained Glass

-The 16 minute video offers descriptions of the stained glass windows at the main entrance to St. Francis Convent.
+The 16-minute video offers descriptions of the stained glass windows at the entrance of St. Francis Convent, Springfield, IL.

 divider